One thing that seems to concern the majority of people is how changes in the environment and government responses affect your business.

 There are so many ways in which businesses can cut down on waste and usage of limited supplies of natural resources.
 Every department in an organisation can help including back-office functions such as accounting.

-- Using recycled paper rather than bleached paper.
+- Using recycled rather than bleached paper to reduce chemical usage.

-- Printing on both sides of a paper.
+- Printing on both sides of the paper so cutting usage in half.

-- Using electronic mail instead of printing a document.
+- Using electronic mail instead of physically publishing a document reducing the need for paper.

 - Turning off office lights and computers at night to conserve power.

-- Using LPG instead of petrol or diesel.
+- Using LPG instead of petrol or diesel to cut harmful NOx emissions.

 - Providing incentives to staff to use public transport or cycle to work.

-If every business cut waste by 10% the effect on environmental changes would be quite dramatic.
-It's a mindset change, for reducing our own carbon footprint and environmental impact of the way we live our lives and operate our businesses.
+If every business cut waste by 10% the effect on environmental changes would be quite dramatic because the savings add up worldwide.
+It's a mindset change, for reducing our carbon footprint and environmental impact of the way we live our lives and operate our businesses.

 Generate an Environmental Policy